 Artists John Olsen and Tim Storrier, cricketer Don Bradman, musician Jimmy Barnes and authors P. L. Travers and Bryce Courtenay are among the names, past and present, to have called the Southern Highlands home.
 Yet, for the many restorative offerings of the region, and despite its high-profile inhabitants, the food scene had stayed, well, staid.
-Two-hatted Biota Dining was the outstanding exception after opening in 2011.
 But an influx of new residents toting their demanding palates is changing that.
 And fast.

 Frenetic city life and escalating property prices have seen an exodus of renowned Sydney chefs to the Highlands.
 Damien Monley (ex-Flat White Cafe and Madam Char Char), Nicola Coccia (Quay and QT) and Nathan West (Chiswick at the Gallery and Bathers Pavilion), along with Lynne Derwin (Roundstone Vineyard) from Victoria’s Yarra Valley, are among the professional foodies who have moved to the region, which now has an impressive 80-plus restaurants.